Jargon Buster & Game Terms! [Empires and Puzzles]

 C2P – Cheap To Play.
 Players who occasionally spend money on the game.

 Caster – The Caster is the Hero who is activating their Special Skills.
-When Mana is charged and you press on the Hero Card in-game; that is the Caster.
+When Mana is charged, and you press on the Hero Card in-game, that is the Caster.

 Cleanups/Cleans – This normally refers to finishing off a War opponent that has survived a prior attack.

-CYOM – Clean your own mess.
+CYOM – Clean Your Own Mess.
 This normally refers to finishing off a War opponent you failed to kill in the first attempt.
 This is opposed to the philosophy of Double Tapping.

 Cups (or Trophies) – Cups and Trophies refer to your in-game Raiding rank.
 You can find your Cup number by hitting your avatar and checking the number under the tab, Trophies.

 DOT – Damage Over Time.
+A Status Effect.

 Double Tap (Double Tapping) – Hitting the same team twice in a row during a War: If you attack a team and lose, you might be tempted to jump back in and seek revenge.
 However, this is frowned upon in larger Alliances.
-It’s called Double Tapping, and you are encouraged not to do it.
+It’s called Double-Tapping, and you’re encouraged not to do it.
 Why?
 Firstly, to leave scraps for weaker players to clean up.
 This means your Alliance can be more efficient.
 Secondly, good judgment can evade you when under the red mist of War.
 It’s best to step back, calmly re-evaluate the situation, and choose a different target where possible.

 Dropping Cups – The act of reducing your Trophies Raiding score.
 This can be achieved by fielding a weak Defense team.
-A person will drop cups for numerous and varied reasons including (but not limited to), 1.
+A person will drop cups for numerous and varied reasons, including (but not limited to) 1.
 Making Raids easier so they can complete the PoV faster, 2.
 In order to complete a Hero Chest as quickly as possible, or 3.
 Because they’ve abstained from the conflict of competition on moral grounds.

 E&P – Empires and Puzzles.